Umbilical Cord Tissue Stem Cells Restore Vision of Young Vladomir

 Collecting Umbilical Cord Stem Cells

 Depending on the quality of healthcare available, HIE can occur in between 1.5 to 10 births per 1000.
 The original injury causes lasting brain damage and can lead to epilepsy, optic nerve atrophy, respiratory problems, and hydrocephalus.

 There are only two treatments that have been shown to benefit children with HIE: therapeutic hypothermia (cooling), if applied immediately after birth, and stem cell therapy, which is more beneficial the closer in time it is to the injury.

-Over a dozen human clinical trials of cell therapy for HIE have been launched, and at least 19 preclinical animal studies have been conducted.
+Over a dozen human clinical trials of cell therapy for HIE have been launched.
 Studies of cell therapy for HIE with mesenchymal stem cells from umbilical cord tissue (UC-MSC) and mononuclear stem cells from umbilical cord blood (CB-MNC) make up the largest body of evidence.

 Thanks to the strong and promising research base, Yiulya was hopeful.
 In May 2019, she gave birth to a healthy baby boy, his umbilical cord blood stem cells and umbilical cord tissue were delivered directly to the stem cell bank for storage.

 Just a few months later, Vladomir received the first infusion of umbilical cord stem cells from his baby brother.
 Despite him already being an adolescent at the time of treatment, his first twelve-month medical follow up showed signs of significant improvements.